-At least once a semester, Residence Life inspects all residence hall rooms and the Illiana as part of our Health and Safety Inspections.
+Residence Life inspects all residence hall rooms and the Illiana as part of our Health and Safety Inspections.
+We conduct four annual health and safety inspections, twice in the Fall semester (September and November) and twice in the Spring semester (February and April).
+Staff members from the Office of Residential Living will be entering residential spaces during the one-week period between the hours of 9:00am to 9:00pm.
 The purpose of these inspections is to identify and address any health, safety, sanitation, and/or maintenance issues in student rooms.